 You can display the settings of this element by pressing on the button .
 There you can see that the shipped GROMACS package is a version 5.1.
 Using GROMACS Wizard, you can use another version of GROMACS by providing the path to the executable gmx.exe (or gmx for Linux and Mac).
-Check out this feature on this tutorial.
+Check out this feature in the GROMACS Wizard tutorial.

 Also, you can provide the path to the Gnuplot program if you want to display and manage GROMACS plots.

 During preparation or simulation of your GROMACS systems, the GROMACS package output some useful informations.
 You can find this output in the GROMACS output window by pressing on the button .
 There you will be able to save the GROMACS output in a .txt file by pressing on the Save button or to clear it by pressing on the Clear button.